 Which files are used to exchange dynamic data between RTE and the DSOs?
 Which channel?

 These data are recorded in XML format files exchanged between you and RTE.
-You must send 1 file per BRP with all its load curves (1 curve per day) by email to diapason@services.rte-france.com.
+You must upload 1 file per BRP with all its load curves for a given week through the RMC exchange channel (Routing Multi Canal)

 What dynamic data should be sent to RTE for the "imbalance" process?
 And when should it be sent?